Related Questions

 avoid clashes

-Questioner: Is it possible to dissipate a conflict by remaining silent and avoiding that person?
+Questioner: Is it possible to dissipate conflict by not speaking to the other person?

-Dadashri: No it is not possible.
-You should speak with them if you encounter them.
-You should ask how they are doing.
-If they react with hostility, you should quietly try to resolve the situation with equanimity.
-Sooner, or later you will have to resolve the situation.
-Just because you do not speak with them, does not mean the problem has been resolved.
-It is because the problem has not been resolved that people end up not speaking with each other.
-Not speaking with the other person means there is a burden; the burden of the unresolved conflict.
-You should approach the other person and say, ‘Tell me if I have done something wrong.
-I make many mistakes.
-You are a very intelligent person, you are learned and you do not make many mistakes but I am not as learned and so I make a lot of mistakes.’
+Dadashri: No, it is not possible.
+You should speak to the other person if you encounter them.
+You should ask how he is doing.
+If the other person reacts with hostility, you should quietly try to resolve the situation with equanimity.
+You will have to resolve the situation, sooner or later.
+Just because you do not speak to the other person, does not mean that the problem has been resolved.
+It is because the problem has not been resolved that people end up not speaking to each other.
+Not speaking to the other person means there is a burden of the unresolved conflict.
+You should approach the other person and say, “Tell me if I have done something wrong.
+I make a lot of mistakes.
+You are a very intelligent person, you are learned and you do not make many mistakes.
+I however, am not as learned and so I make a lot of mistakes.”
 If you say this to other person, he will be appeased.

 Questioner: What if he does not calm down even after I say this?

 Dadashri: What can you do if he does not calm down?
-Once you say this to him, you are free.
-What else can you do?
-He will eventually calm down.
-You cannot pacify a person by reproaching him.
-He may appear to be pacified but he will make a mental note of it from within and will throw it back in your face when you least expect it.
-So, understand that this world is full of vengeance.
-The fact is people will continue to harbor vengeance; they will harbor parmanus (atoms) of revenge within so you must try to resolve the situation completely.
+Once you say this to him, you are free, what other solution is there?
+He will calm down someday.
+You cannot soften the other person by telling him off.
+He may appear to have calmed down but from within he makes a mental note of it and will throw it in your face when you least expect it.
+So understand that his world lives on vengeance.
+The fact is that people will continue to harbor vengeance; they retain atoms of revenge within so you must try to resolve the situation completely.

-Questioner: What should I do when I try to break the silence, by asking for forgiveness from the other person but he reacts even more negatively?
+Questioner: What should I do if I try to break the silence by asking for forgiveness from the other person but instead, he reacts even more negatively?

-Dadashri: Then you should stop saying anything to him.
-When you realize that he is stubborn by nature, you should stop.
-If he has the misconception of, ‘The one who gives in is the weak one’ then you should stay away from him.
+Dadashri: Then you should not say anything to him.
+If he has the misconception of, ‘The one who gives in is a weakling,’ then you should stay away from him.
 Then, whatever happens is correct.
-But resolve everything with those who are straightforward and easy to deal with.
+However, resolve everything with those who are straightforward and easy to deal with.
 Can you not tell who in your household is easy to get along with and who is difficult?

 Questioner: If the other person is not straightforward, should we sever the relationship with him?